wozorio/docker-swiss-army-knife/README.md

 # docker-troubleshooting
-Used to build a Docker image for troubleshooting.
+Used to build a Docker image containing various tools for troubleshooting.

 <h2> Build the image </h2>